eholland1520/twistcli-ado-pipeline/twistcli-azure-devops-pipeline.md

 ./twistcli images scan --details --address __prisma-consoleurl__ --token __prisma-accesstoken__ youracr.azurecr.io/rabbitmq-prisma:prisma
 ```

+The build pipeline can either be executed from the classic web based editor or via yaml template.
 * Graphical Editor - Use the classic graphical editor to build your pipeline in the web browser.
 * Yaml - Create a yaml file that can be stored along with other source code files for the project.